Funeral Arrangements within the Parish of Aghagallon & Ballinderry.

-After seeking advice, the graveyard committee has agreed the following arrangements for burials within the parish of Aghagallon and Ballinderry.
+The graveyard committee has agreed the following arrangements within the parish of Aghagallon and Ballinderry.

-Parishioners resident within the parish at the time of death may be buried in a standard grave, leased for £1800.
-At the discretion of the parish priest and graveyard committee, resident parishioners with larger families may also lease a double grave, at a cost of £3000.
+Parishioners resident within the parish and actively contributing to parish life through regular attendance at Mass, volunteering in the Church or contributing financially to the parish via a box of envelopes and non-parishioners actively involved in parish life and contributing financially to the parish via a box of envelopes at the time of death may be buried in a standard grave, leased for £1800.
+At the discretion of the parish priest, resident parishioners with larger families who are contributing to the parish may also lease a double grave, at a cost of £3200.

 Please note